chanyikchong/EM_GMM/README.md

 ```python
 model = GMM_EM(k)
 ```
 Train the model with your data and also the number of iteration.
 You can also plot the training performance by setting plot = True.
+(Only for 2d data)
 ```python
 model.train(data, epoch, plot = True) # default is True
 ```